HwWobbe/DefinitiveData-DeltaAlerts/README.md

   - 0311:
     - test tablet access
       - ( reduce the Security concerns )
+      - seems adequate for now, combined with 2FA
     - Postman is needed to use the API.
       - Dpl offered assistance
     - added CsC & GsC - ( Curb side & Geo spatial )